patrickcberry/sydney-coworking-spaces/README.md

 - [ ] Add an About disply/popup
 - [ ] Complete update instructions (on published page)
 - [ ] Tidy up this readme file
+- [ ] Add site fav icon
-- [ ] Clean up all files that are note needed
+- [ ] Clean up all files that are not needed
 - [ ] Switch to load Bootstrap from a CDN

 ## Update instructions